awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-user.md

 **Important**
 When creating users via the RabbitMQ web console or the management API, avoid `guest` as a username\.
 RabbitMQ prohibits users with the `guest` username from accessing the broker remotely via the RabbitMQ web console, the management API, or via an application\-level connection\.
+ We strongly recommend that you never use any personally identifiable information in your broker usernames\.

 The `tags` key is mandatory, and is a comma\-separated list of tags for the user\.
 Amazon MQ supports `administrator`, `management`, and `monitoring` user tags\.